top of page

 ... a bit about Henry H. Work

-When I introduce myself and say I was a cooper, most of the time I get a blank stare.
-At best a look of feigned, but uncomprehending interest.
+When I introduce myself and say I am a cooper, generally I get a blank stare.
+At best, a look of feigned, but uncomprehending interest.
 In the few seconds before I can explain, I can see the people’s minds questioning.
 “A what?
-That term is familiar, but don’t actually know what it is.”
+That term is familiar, but I don’t know what it is.”

-A “Cooper” is a maker of wooden barrels; those for wine, whiskey or other commodities.
-During my thirty years in the industry, I must admit, I was better at organizing and managing, than actually crafting the barrels.
-Nonetheless, those thirty years allowed me to experience the full range of cooperage activities: the building for, and the utilizing of barrels in wineries and distilleries; repairing used barrels; manufacturing and assembling large wine tanks; and traveling the world to see how all this cooperage was employed.
-At the end of my cooper career, I wrote a book relating the 2000-year-old story of barrels entitled: Wood, Whiskey and Wine: A History of Barrels.
+A "cooper” is a maker of wooden barrels for wine, whiskey, or other commodities.
+During my thirty years in the industry, I admit I was better at organizing and managing than actually crafting the barrels.
+Nonetheless, those thirty years allowed me to experience the full range of cooperage activities: the building of, and utilization of barrels in wineries and distilleries; repairing used barrels; manufacturing and assembling large wine tanks; and travelling the world to see how all this cooperage was employed.
+At the end of my cooper career, I wrote a book about the 2000-year-old story of barrels: Wood, Whiskey, and Wine: A History of Barrels.

 There are not many coopers in the world; perhaps a couple thousand.
-This craft, way outside of the mainstream job market, was typical of the kind of activity and career choices I made; a gymnast in high school and college, attended a small university in Montana, became a submarine officer serving in the US Navy for several years, outdoor education teacher and then winding up as a cooper.
+This craft, way outside of the mainstream job market, was typical of the kind of activity and career choices I made; a gymnast in high school and college, attending a small university in Montana, becoming a submarine officer serving in the US Navy, for several years an outdoor education teacher, and then winding up as a cooper.

-Being a bit off the ‘normal’ radar for my career path had an advantage: I tend to examine what is around us from a slightly different perspective.
+Being a bit off the norm for a career path has its advantages: I tend to examine what is around us from a slightly different perspective.
 A second book, The Shape of Wine: Its Packaging Evolution, is an example of this lateral thinking.

 A third book is in the works (pardon the pun).
-I’ll return to exploring the history of barrels by examining the numerous commodities, from the 1400s through to today, which were transported, aged and contained in wooden barrels.
-I'll let you know when its published.
+I’ll return to exploring the history of barrels by examining the numerous commodities, from the 1400s to current times, that were transported, aged, and contained in wooden barrels.
+I'll let you know when it's published.

 “Winemakers are like writers, each nuancing something.